Native IFS Holography

 Calling IFS a fractal-time generator is precise: it generates the temporal scaffold on which wavefronts live, spread, and refocus.
 Holography here is what that scaffold does to a complex field.

 Holographic memory (associative).
 Superpose multiple objects’ hologram fields into one; recall the nearest with a partial cue via soliton relaxation.
-The Hopfield-IFS associative memory already works in this engine; the depth-gated global spread is the substrate that makes content-addressable recall robust to partial input.
+The Hopfield-IFS associative memory already works in this engine.

 -